EdWorld Internet Topics

 Emphasize that stress can cause powerful feelings, as well as biological changes in the body.
 Allow students to brainstorm some feelings and biological changes that stress can cause.
 Write their responses on a board or chart.

 Students responses have no doubt included ideas related to the "fight or flight" theory of stress response.
 If not, introduce this theory.
-You will find useful resources on the Internet, including the following:
+You will find useful resources on the Internet, including The Fight or Flight Response.

 Next, arrange students into six groups.
 Position each group in an area of the classroom and tape a sheet of poster board to the wall by each group.
 Each poster should feature one of the headings below: